Abraxos04/ConvertIt-Bot/README.md

 ## How to run

-This bot uses currency converter api to run- https://pypi.org/project/CurrencyConverter/.
+Invite the bot to the server by clicking on this [link](https://discord.com/api/oauth2/authorize?client_id=1095402510690295958&permissions=8&scope=bot).
-Also discord.py needs to be installed for running the bot.
+Type !c help to see the list of commands.

 ## Features